Curriculum learning for data-driven modeling of dynamical systems: Results

 \subsection{How much training information?}

 The influence of the amount of information to train a model is first considered.
-Two models with the same architecture, cf. Sec.~\ref{Sec_LSTM}, are trained from two different datasets.
+Two models with the same architecture (cf. Sec.~\ref{Sec_LSTM}) are trained from two different datasets.
 These datasets consist of observations of the solution of the Lorenz system along the \emph{same} trajectory on the attractor, but of different length.
 One dataset, $\tsetergo$, comprises 27,000 samples while the second one $\tsetshort$ is its restriction to the first 3000 samples, so that $\tsetshort \subset \tsetergo$.
 Once trained, the resulting models, hereafter respectively termed $\recergo$ and $\recshort$, are evaluated in terms of their long-term prediction capability.
 Results are gathered on Fig.~\ref{Fig_tempevo}.
 The performance of the models is here evaluated when predicting from a known (\textit{i.e.}, contained in their training set) and unknown (not contained) initial condition, to assess the generalization capability of the models.
-The model is the LSTM architecture described in Sec.~\ref{Sec_archi}, with a null initial memory.
+For all cases, memory is initialized to zero.